Glenbrook (Stamford): Boundaries of the neighborhood

 As a neighborhood with no formal administrative status, Glenbrook has no formal boundaries, and often overlaps with of nearby neighborhoods.
 The Stamford city government lumps Glenbrook in with the adjacent neighborhood of Belltown in its neighborhood statistical areas.

 An article about Glenbrook in The New York Times Real Estate section in 2007 provided a map showing these boundaries of the community: the eastern boundary runs along the Noroton River (the boundary with Darien), southwest to Hamilton Avenue, then north on Glenbrook Road, west on Arlington Road, north on Underhill Street, west on Hillside Road, north on Strawberry Hill Avenue, east on Pine Hill Avenue; north on Elmbrook Drive (perhaps on both sides of that street), then north on both sides of Deleo Drive, southeast on Toms Road, north on Hope Street and then on Viaduct Road to the Darien border.

 Closer to Interstate 95, some residents consider themselves in the East Side neighborhood.

 Demographics

 Glenbrook has a number of prominent ethnic European-American communities.
 The neighborhood has a large population of Italian Americans, Irish-Americans, German Americans, Polish Americans, and Ukrainian Americans.
+Glenbrook also has a sizable Hispanic community, mirroring Stamford as a whole.

+Economically, Glenbrook experiences an income level roughly in line with that of Stamford as a whole.
+A 2019 publication by the city government reported that the "Glenbrook-Belltown" neighborhood had a per capita income of $47,661, slightly below Stamford's total, but above Connecticut's.
+The Census Bureau's 2021 5-year American Community Survey estimated that the 06906 ZIP Code, which encompasses much of Glenbrook, had a median household income of $95,341, slightly below Stamford's total of $99,791.

 Government

-The Stamford Fire Department's Fire Station #6, as well as the Glenbrook-New Hope Volunteer Fire Department, serve the neighborhood.
-Glenbrook has its own post office.
+The Stamford Fire Department's Fire Station #6, as well as the New Hope (Glenbrook) Fire Company, serve the neighborhood.
+Glenbrook has its own post office, located on Hope Street.
 Stamford High School is located on the western edge of Glenbrook.